AH-64D-Apache-Official-Project/AH-64D/README.md

 Originally based on Franze & Nodunit AH-64D - Project by Sacha 'Voodoo' Oropeza & Community.

 # CHANGELOG NOTES:
+*02/04/2020*
+- Corrected a bug where the CPG would loose all IHADSS data while heads down when disabling the laser
+- Added clickable floodlight button for both CPG and PLT
+- Added clickable navigation & anticollision lights button on PLT side

 *30/03/2020*
 - Corrected sonic cracks heard from CPG optic when headsdown
 - Further tweak to AGM-114 family and M230